 In a multiprocessor environment, all the processors in the system share the main memory via a bus.
-Now, keeping a common cache for all the processor will enhance the size of cache thereby slowing down the performance of the system.
+Now, keeping a common cache for all the processors will enhance the size of the cache thereby slowing down the performance of the system.

-In case, the processors P1 modifies the copy of shared memory block X present in its cache.
+In case, the processor P1 modifies the copy of shared memory block X present in its cache.
 It would result in data inconsistency.
-As the processor P1 will have the modified copy of shared memory block i.e. X1.
-But, the main memory and other processor’s cache will have the old copy of shared memory block.
-And this problem is the cache coherence problem.
+As the processor P1 will have the modified copy of the shared memory block i.e. X1.
+But, the main memory and other processors’ cache will have the old copy of the shared memory block X. And this problem is the cache coherence problem.

 The figure below shows the cache coherence problem in a multiprocessing environment.